Времена Английских глаголов

 Most shine mainly in visible and infrared light;

-others are also brilliant sources of X
+others are also brilliant sources of X-rays or radio waves.

 Большая часть светит главным образом в видимом и инфракрасном свете,